 ## Search terms

 A search term is the word or phrase that you enter in the search field.
 Learning how to write search terms effectively can help you quickly find what you're looking for, even in large vaults.
+Obsidian only searches the contents of notes and canvases.

 Each word in the search term is matched independently within each file.
 To search for an exact phrase, surround it with quotes, for example `"star wars"`.
 To search for quoted text within an exact phrase, you can _escape_ the quotes by adding a backslash (`\`) in front of the quote, for example `"they said \"hello\" to each other"`.